uha0001/Scripting_project/README.md

 d. then, download antismash database: download-antismash-databases

-Note: This program requires using PFam database, if previous commands (step d) fail to download database, Pfam database can be downloaded from the link below: wget ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam30.0/Pfam-A.full.gz
+#### Note: This program requires using PFam database, if previous commands (step d) fail to download database,
+Pfam database can be downloaded from the link below: wget ftp://ftp.ebi.ac.uk/pub/databases/Pfam/releases/Pfam30.0/Pfam-A.full.gz

-Instructions for usage:
+#### Instructions for usage:
 1. Make sure all the sequence files ( extentison w/ .fna in curent directory). run run_antiSMASH.sh to identify BGCs

-2. Makeu sure you are in the directory where all .fna and antismash output resides. run analyze_extract_bgc.sh to extract identified name of BGC clusters.
+2. Make sure you are in the directory where all genome sequence (extension w/ .fna) files and antismash output folders (output from antiSMASH) located. run analyze_extract_bgc.sh to extract identified name of BGC clusters.

 ### Step 6: Identify extent of Horizontal Gene Transfer (HGT).